 Photography and Imaging

-All members of the ArtCenter (or College) community are Guardians of Mission.
-Every position in the College plays an important part in carrying out the values, goals, strategic vision, and mission of the College.
+Every position at ArtCenter plays an important part in carrying out the values, goals, strategic vision, and mission of the College.
 This includes diversity, equity, inclusion and culture.

 All employees who know or have reason to know of allegations or acts that violate ArtCenter’s Title IX Policy prohibiting discrimination, harassment, retaliation, sexual harassment, sexual misconduct, sexual violence, dating violence, and stalking shall promptly inform the Director, Title IX Compliance and Programs, or designee or the Associate Dean of Students or designee.
 Faculty with a mandatory duty to report are required to disclose all information including the names of the parties, even where the person has requested their name remain confidential.